Solving the inverse parametric problem: Parametric Oscillator and Inverse Problem

 In summary, given a target scattering matrix $\matr{S}_{\odot}$, Eq.~\eqref{eq:S} is inverted to yield the corresponding target equation-of-motion matrix $\matr{M}_{\odot}$, and its off-diagonal components $\Delta \matr{M}_{\odot}$:

 Substituting $\Delta\matr{M}_{\odot}$ into Eqs.~\eqref{eq:projection} provides the complete set of complex coefficients $\{l_k, h_{k'}\}$, directly yielding the amplitude and phase of each pump tone.
 This method, which we refer to as the \emph{Pump Projection Method} (PPM), constitutes an exact and closed-form solution to the inverse parametric problem.
+The complexity of the method scales linearly with the total number of pumps which is $O(N)$ in the number of modes.